-The new rule automatically joins all parties, who have not been dismissed, from the proceedings below in an appeal.
-Rule 2(A)(2) continues to state that
+The new rule automatically joins all parties, who have not been dismissed,

 [t]he timely filing of a notice of appeal is jurisdictional.
 The failure to comply with any other rule of appellate procedure, or any order of the court, does not affect the validity of the appeal, but is ground for such action as the appellate court deems appropriate as set forth in RAP 10.